Information technology law: Jurisdiction

-Issues of jurisdiction and sovereignty have quickly come to the fore in the era of the Internet.

 Jurisdiction is an aspect of state sovereignty and it refers to judicial, legislative and administrative competence.
 Although jurisdiction is an aspect of sovereignty, it is not coextensive with it.
 The laws of a nation may have extraterritorial impact extending the jurisdiction beyond the sovereign and territorial limits of that nation.
-This is particularly problematic as the medium of the Internet does not explicitly recognize sovereignty and territorial limitations.
-There is no uniform, international jurisdictional law of universal application, and such questions are generally a matter of conflict of laws, particularly private international law.
-An example would be where the contents of a web site are legal in one country and illegal in another.
-In the absence of a uniform jurisdictional code, legal practitioners are generally left with a conflict of law issue.
+The medium of the Internet, like electrical telegraph, telephone or radio, does not explicitly recognize sovereignty and territorial limitations.
+There is no uniform, international jurisdictional law of universal application, and such questions are generally a matter of international treaties and contracts, or conflict of laws, particularly private international law.
+An example would be where the contents stored on a server located in the United Kingdom, by a citizen of France, and published on a web site, are legal in one country and illegal in another.
+In the absence of a uniform jurisdictional code, legal practitioners and judges have solved these kind of questions according the general rules for conflict of law; governments and supra-national bodies did design outlines for new legal frameworks.

+Regulation alternatives

-Another major problem of cyberlaw lies in whether to treat the Internet as if it were physical space (and thus subject to a given jurisdiction's laws) or to act as if the Internet is a world unto itself (and therefore free of such restraints).
-Those who favor the latter view often feel that government should leave the Internet community to self-regulate.
-John Perry Barlow, for example, has addressed the governments of the world and stated, "Where there are real conflicts, where there are wrongs, we will identify them and address them by our means.
+Whether to treat the Internet as if it were physical space and thus subject to a given jurisdiction's laws, or that the Internet should have a legal framework of its own has been questioned.
+Those who favor the latter view often feel that government should leave the Internet to self-regulate.
+American poet John Perry Barlow, for example, has addressed the governments of the world and stated, "Where there are real conflicts, where there are wrongs, we will identify them and address them by our means.
 We are forming our own Social Contract.
 This governance will arise according to the conditions of our world, not yours.
 Our world is different".
-A more balanced alternative is the Declaration of Cybersecession: "Human beings possess a mind, which they are absolutely free to inhabit with no legal constraints.
+Another view can be read from a wiki-website with the name "An Introduction to Cybersecession", that argues for ethical validation of absolute anonymity on the Internet.
+It compares the Internet with the human mind and declares: "Human beings possess a mind, which they are absolutely free to inhabit with no legal constraints.
 Human civilization is developing its own (collective) mind.
 All we want is to be free to inhabit it with no legal constraints.
 Since you make sure we cannot harm you, you have no ethical right to intrude our lives.
 So stop intruding!"
-Other scholars argue for more of a compromise between the two notions, such as Lawrence Lessig's argument that "The problem for law is to work out how the norms of the two communities are to apply given that the subject to whom they apply may be in both places at once" (Lessig, Code 190).
+The project is defining "you" as "all governments", "we" is undefined.
+Some scholars argue for more of a compromise between the two notions, such as Lawrence Lessig's argument that "The problem for law is to work out how the norms of the two communities are to apply given that the subject to whom they apply may be in both places at once."